Three Affordable Housing Programs for Seniors

 Is low-income housing based on credit?

-Low-income housing programs, such as those run by HUD (like Section 8 or Section 202), are primarily based on income, not credit.
+Low-income housing programs, such as those administered by HUD (including Section 8 or Section 202), are primarily based on income, rather than credit.
 However, individual property owners or housing authorities may check credit history as part of their screening process.
-A poor credit score doesn't automatically disqualify someone, especially for subsidized housing, but things like recent evictions, unpaid rent, or utility bills in collections might be considered.
+A poor credit score doesn't automatically disqualify someone, especially for subsidized housing; however, factors such as recent evictions, unpaid rent, or utility bills in collections may be considered.

 What's the difference between Section 8 and affordable housing?